OLC-LOC-Bioinformatics/AzureStorage/docs/automate.md

   -h, --help            show this help message and exit -a ACCOUNT_NAME, --account_name ACCOUNT_NAME
-                        Name of the Azure storage account -p PASSPHRASE, --passphrase PASSPHRASE
+                        Name of the Azure storage account -v VERBOSITY, --verbosity VERBOSITY
-                        The passphrase to use when encrypting the azure storage-specific connection string to the system keyring.
-Default is "AzureStorage".
-  -v VERBOSITY, --verbosity VERBOSITY
                         Set the logging level.
 Options are debug, info, warning, error, and critical.
 Default is info.
   -b BATCH_FILE, --batch_file BATCH_FILE